EdwinCruz13/NodeJS-Lesson/Day 5/readme.md

 </p>
 <br>

- **<h2>The exports is an object.
+ **<h2>The "exports" is an object.
 So, you can attach properties or methods to it.
 The following example exposes an object with a string property in exports.js file.</h2>**
 <br>
 <p dir="auto">